-Calcification can be found in areas of previous hemorrhage.
-Some nodules can develop autonomous function.
+Calcification can be found in areas of the previous hemorrhage.
+Some nodules can develop the autonomous function.

 Autonomic functioning nodules can become toxic in 10% of patients.
 Hyperthyroidism occurs predominantly when the individual nodules are more than 2.5 cm in diameter.
 The signs and symptoms of BNT are similar to those of other types of hyperthyroidism.